 - No. 1

 Among my favorite locations at Dartmouth, the little cafe is a welcoming, warm hub even and especially on the chilliest of mornings.
-Behind their glass display case sit mounds of pastries, muffins, and quiches, brown and crackling with sugar.
+Behind their glass display case sit mounds of pastries, muffins, and quiches.
 Their coffee selection is excellent (see picture).
 More than that, the baristas are endlessly friendly, which may come as a surprise to those who've seen the sprawling line trickling into the library lobby.
 In fact, several Dartmouth students put together an app called "Line at KAF" in order for students to check the line and adjust their plans accordingly.
 Another bonus: KAF accepts cash, cards, and DBA—Dartmouth dollars that are usable for everything from laundry to meals, the budgeted nature of which is extremely convenient for those looking to keep their spending down.
 Last tip: bring your own mug.
 Doing so guarantees you a discount, the opportunity to be eco-friendly at eight in the morning, and a very homey feeling once you've found a seat at which to enjoy your drink of choice.

 - No. 2

 FoCo is a central aspect of every Dartmouth freshman experience.
 The large buffet-style food court and ever-changing menus offer variety to students all day long.
 Relevant to this post is FoCo's coffee selection: six or seven industrial-sized pots of different flavors which suit just about every palate.
 My favorite is the Bed & Breakfast blend, a generic dark roast that lends itself well to seconds and thirds.
 "Bottomless" FoCo coffee is included in meal swipes, which so far has done nothing to help me lower my daily consumption.
 I'm currently on par with "Average American," somewhere between 2.1 and 3.1 cups a day.
 Refill, anyone?